developer00000-ux/Society-Fee-Management/ENVIRONMENT_SETUP.md

    # Paste it in your Supabase SQL Editor and run it
    ```

-2. **Setup demo users:**
+2. **Setup demo data:**
    - Go to your login page
    - Click "Setup Demo Users" button
-   - This will create all demo users with correct IDs
+   - This will create demo buildings, members, and flats

 ## Troubleshooting